Barrister banner

 R v P (Maidstone Youth Court): Represented a university student of good character charged with assaulting his girlfriend on a night out.
 The assault was allegedly witnessed by several of the complainant’s friends.
 All the parties were under-18 and the case involved a variety of special measures.
 The client was unanimously acquitted.

 R v L (Bexley Magistrates’ Court): Represented a university student of good character charged with bringing a combat knife to the O2 Arena.
-Christopher secured the acquittal of the client following the successful exclusion of the client’s interview under caution and comments made on arrest.
+Christopher secured the client’s acquittal following the successful exclusion of the client’s interview under caution and comments made on arrest.

 R v K (Woolwich Crown Court): Represented a prospective Oxford student charged with stealing over £12,000’s-worth of property from his employer.
-A suspended sentence was secured despite the matters involving a gross breach of trust.
 The case received coverage in the London press.

 Prosecution